thinkrcode/thinkrcode/README.md

     <div>
       <!--My life comment-->
       <p>
-        I'm studying computer programming in Istanbul, I like them write coding and learning other programming languages<br>these days watching python course in udemy, i want this improve myself in this field
+        I'm studying computer programming in Istanbul, I like them write coding and learning other programming languages these days watching python course in udemy, i want this improve myself in this field
       </p>
       <hr>
       <!--Tech Badges-->